 There is a bit of confusion about this.
 Some believe that it dates back to desserts made from snow and ice in ancient Egypt, Sicily and Rome.
 The more popular story is that Bernardo Buontalenti, who was from Florence, served his creation to Catherine de Medici in the 16th century.
 By the 17th century, gelato had become popular and as a result became more widespread.
 During the 19th century was where the real growth happened and the whole world fell in love with gelato, which actually means something frozen in Italian.

-What’s the difference between the best gelato in Italy and ice cream?
+Differences: the best gelato in Italy and ice cream

-- Gelato is made with milk and not cream.
+- Gelato is made with more milk and less cream than ice cream.
 It has much less butter fat at around 7-12%.
 This means that the gelato is not as solid when it freezes.
-The “creaminess” is a result of its density
+The “creaminess” is a result of its density.

 - It is also served slightly warmer than ice cream so the texture is soft, silky and decadent as it melts in your mouth.